siddhantfriends/Drive-Safe/README.md

 2. Traffic management agencies like [Highways England](http://www.highways.gov.uk/traffic-information/) and [Department for Transport](https://www.gov.uk/government/organisations/department-for-transport) could manage the speed limits according to weather conditions.
 3. Insurance agencies can use the data to provide **better premiums** to **safe drivers**.
 4. Reduced accidents! :)

+## URL

+The [Drive Safe Web App Demo](http://speedsafetyphp.azurewebsites.net/) is created in limited time for a *Code Fest* but the concept could be extended if developers are motivated to create the application further.